Glastonbury: Religious sites and faith groups

 Described as "one of the most ambitious parish churches in Somerset", the current Church of St John the Baptist dates from the 15th century and has been designated as a Grade I listed building.
-The church is laid out in a cruciform plan with an aisled nave and a clerestorey of seven bays.
+The church is laid out in a cruciform plan with an aisled nave and a clerestory of seven bays.
 The west tower has elaborate buttressing, panelling and battlements and at 134½ feet (about 41 metres), is the second tallest parish church tower in Somerset.
 Recent excavations in the nave have revealed the foundations of a large central tower, possibly of Saxon origin, and a later Norman nave arcade on the same plan as the existing one.
 A central tower survived until the 15th century, but is believed to have collapsed, at which time the church was rebuilt.
 The interior of the church includes four 15th-century tomb-chests, some 15th-century stained glass in the chancel, medieval vestments, and a domestic cupboard of about 1500 which was once at Witham Charterhouse.

 In the centuries that followed the Reformation, many religious denominations came to Glastonbury to establish chapels and meeting houses.
 For such a relatively small town, Glastonbury has a remarkably diverse history of Christian places of worship, further enriched by the fact that several of these movements saw break-away factions, typically setting up new meeting places as a result of doctrinal disagreements, leaving behind them a legacy which would require a highly specialized degree of study in order to chart their respective histories and places of practice.
 Amongst their number have been Puritans/Undetermined Protestants, Quakers, Independents, Baptists, Presbyterians, Congregationalists, Wesleyan and Primitive Methodists, Salvationists, Plymouth Brethren, Jehovah's Witnesses and Pentecostals.

 The United Reformed Church on the High Street was built in 1814 and altered in 1898.
 It stands on the site of the Ship Inn where meetings were held during the 18th century.
 It is Grade II listed.

 Glastonbury Methodist Church on Lambrook Street was built in 1843 and has a galleried interior, typical of a non-conformist chapel of that period, but an unusual number of stained glass windows.
 Close by the front of the church is an ancient pond, which was later covered to form a brick-arched reservoir.
 This is mentioned in property deeds of 1821, and is still accessible, containing approximately 31,500 gallons of water.

 The Methodist Church on Lambrook street was originally the Glastonbury Wesleyan Methodist Chapel.
 A Primitive Methodist Chapel was built on Northload Street in 1844, with an adjoining house added for a minister in 1869.
 This chapel was closed in 1968, since which time it has had a number of different uses, being described in 2007 as the Maitreya Monastery, prior to which it had been the Archangel Michael Soul Therapy Centre.